stijn-dejongh/lovecraft_public_domain/raw_converts/og.md

 over rocks and gulfs, slipping and stumbling, and sometimes awed at the vastness and horrible silence of bleak ice pinnacles and mute granite steeps.

-  Very suddenly Barzai went out of Atal&rsquo;s sight, scaling a hideous cliff that seemed to bulge outward and block the path for any climber not inspired of earth&rsquo;s gods.
+  Very suddenly Barzai went out of Atal's sight, scaling a hideous cliff that seemed to bulge outward and block the path for any climber not inspired of earth's gods.
 Atal was far below, and planning what he should do when he reached the place, when curiously he noticed that the light had grown strong, as if the cloudless peak and moonlit meeting-place of the gods were very near.
 And as he scrambled on toward the bulging cliff and litten sky he felt fears more shocking than any he had known before.
 Then through the high mists he heard the voice of unseen Barzai shouting wildly in delight:

-  &ldquo;I have heard the gods!
-I have heard earth&rsquo;s gods singing in revelry on Hatheg-Kla!
-The voices of earth&rsquo;s gods are known to Barzai the Prophet!
+   "I have heard the gods!
+I have heard earth's gods singing in revelry on Hatheg-Kla!
+The voices of earth's gods are known to Barzai the Prophet!
 The mists are thin and the moon is bright, and I shall see the gods dancing wildly on Hatheg-Kla that they loved in youth!
-The wisdom of Barzai hath made him greater than earth&rsquo;s gods, and against his will their spells and barriers are as naught; Barzai will behold the gods, the proud gods, the secret gods, the gods of earth who spurn the sight of men!&rdquo;
+The wisdom of Barzai hath made him greater than earth's gods, and against his will their spells and barriers are as naught; Barzai will behold the gods, the proud gods, the secret gods, the gods of earth who spurn the sight of men! "

   Atal could not hear the voices Barzai heard, but he was now close to the bulging cliff and scanning it for foot-holds.
-Then he heard Barzai&rsquo;s voice grow shriller and louder:
+Then he heard Barzai's voice grow shriller and louder:

-  &ldquo;The mists are very thin, and the moon casts shadows on the slope; the voices of earth&rsquo;s gods are high and wild, and they fear the coming of Barzai the Wise, who is greater than they.&nbsp;.&nbsp;.&nbsp;.
-The moon&rsquo;s light flickers, as earth&rsquo;s gods dance against it; I shall see the dancing forms of the gods that leap and howl in the moonlight.&nbsp;.&nbsp;.&nbsp;.
+   "The mists are very thin, and the moon casts shadows on the slope; the voices of earth's gods are high and wild, and they fear the coming of Barzai the Wise, who is greater than they. . . .
+The moon's light flickers, as earth's gods dance against it; I shall see the dancing forms of the gods that leap and howl in the moonlight. . . .
-The light is dimmer and the gods are afraid.&nbsp;.&nbsp;.&nbsp;.&rdquo;
+The light is dimmer and the gods are afraid. . . . "

   Whilst Barzai was shouting these things Atal felt a spectral change in the air, as if the laws of earth were bowing to greater laws; for though the way was steeper than